EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

 C:\Program Files\Git\git-bash.exe
 ```

-2. 🧠 You can easily launch script automatically at Windows starts. 🧠
+2. 🧠 You can easily launch script automatically at Windows starts 🧠

 **Win + R** -> type `shell:startup`
 Copy (Ctrl+C) the shortcut and paste it in the "Getting Started" folder...